-322. That part of the minutes of the meeting of 19 March that recorded the discussion relating to X as drafted by Ms Soester was in these terms:
+322. That part of the minutes of the meeting of 19 March that recorded the discussion relating to Harvey as drafted by Ms Soester was in these terms:

-X has now been sentenced as a paedophile. (sic) & the suppression order has been lifted.
+Mark Harvey has now been sentenced as a paedophile. (sic) & the suppression order has been lifted.

-DS asked that since the GC were his official employer, & we are the [metropolitan school] community voted us as their spokesperson and representatives that it was now time tosend (sic) a letter out to our community informing them of what (sic) has happened, what procedures & policies (sic) have been put into place, so that this can't repeat itself.
+DS asked that since the GC were his official employer, & we are the LBSs community voted us as their spokesperson and representatives that it was now time tosend (sic) a letter out to our community informing them ofwhat (sic) has happened, what procedures&policies (sic) have been put into place, so that this can't repeat itself.

 Also that any other victims can be found & have access to counselling.
-Intense discussion was had about our legal & moral obligations to the (sic) [metropolitan school] community.
+Intense discussion was had about our legal & moral obligations to the (sic) LBS community.